ag-informatics/ag-informatics-course/module6/lab6/README.md

 One last thing for the JavaScript file is to choose the default view.
 That is when `map.fitBounds()` comes to play.
 You can pass coordinate or a list of coordinates that the map will show when you reload it.

 Next is the stylesheet.
-Open `map.css` and copy the following code.
+Open `leaflet-map.css` and copy the following code.
 For now, we will display `body` tag with 100% screen height.
 Then the tag with id=`map` will also be 100% of height and width.
 You can change this configuration later.
 ```css
 html,
 body {